awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 `password` - A valid token for an Astra DB cluster.

 `secure-connect-bundle` - A valid, local file location of a downloaded secure connect bundle.
+Also, the driver gets the Astra DB hostname from the secure bundle, so there is no need to specify endpoints separately.

 **✅ Step 4 Run Quine**